 Dr Emerson attended a rural school before continuing on to Leamington High School.
 After graduation from high school, he attended the Windsor Model School and obtained his teaching certificate.
 Dr. Emerson taught school for a number of years and he was the Principal at the Mount Carmel Public School.
 In early 1905 Dr. Emerson had an office job at the Standard Oil Company but by the fall of that year he started his university medical training.

 Dr. Emerson graduated M.B. in 1909 from The University of Toronto Faculty of Medicine.
+Dr. Emerson worked in lumber camps in Northern Ontario to gain experience.
 According to the 1911 census at the age of 30 Dr. Emerson was residing in Mersea Twp, Essex County.

 The following year, Dr. Emerson married Lucy “Beatrice” McQueen in St Thomas, on the 16th of November (1912).
 Mrs. Emerson was born on the 4th of August, 1878 near Comber, Ontario.
 Her parents, Robert McQueen and the former Mary Carter were farmers.
 She had an older brother named Robert and a younger sister named Charlotte.
 At the time of their marriage Dr. Emerson was residing in Toronto.